MicrosoftDocs/azure-docs-powershell/docs-conceptual/az-0.3.0/new-azureps-module-az.md

 Starting in November 2018, the Azure PowerShell module `Az` is in full public preview and all users are recommended to switch.
 This module is an improvement in the stability and portability of the old `AzureRM` module, offering feature parity and an easy migration path through familiar, but shorter, cmdlet names.

 `Az` is written using the capabilities of the fully portable .NET Standard library, which means that it runs under both PowerShell 5.x and PowerShell Core, on any platform.
-Maintenace will be easier for Microsoft engineers while keeping the impact on users low and unifying the code base and distribution of Azure PowerShell for all platforms.
+Maintenance will be easier for Microsoft engineers while keeping the impact on users low and unifying the code base and distribution of Azure PowerShell for all platforms.

 Since this is a brand-new module, the versioning has been reset.
 The first stable version will be 1.0.